Birth Mother Resources is a great place to find information to help pregnant women and birth mothers find financial, emotional and medical assistance

 Medications and Pregnancy

-Some medications are not safe to take during pregnancy.
-Even medication and drugs prescribed to you by your health care provider before you became pregnant might be harmful to both you and the growing fetus during pregnancy.
+Some medications, even medication prescribed to you by your health care provider before you became pregnant, are not safe to take during pregnancy.

 Pregnancy and Medications

-Many drugs that you can buy over-the-counter (OTC) in drug and discount stores, and drugs your health care provider prescribes are thought to be safe to take during pregnancy, although there are no medicines that are proven to be absolutely safe when you are pregnant.
+Many drugs that you can buy over the internet or over-the-counter (OTC) in local stores as well as the drugs your health care provider prescribes are thought to be safe to take during pregnancy, although there are no medicines that are proven to be absolutely safe when you are pregnant.
 Many of these products tell you on the label if they are thought to be safe during pregnancy.
-If you are not sure you can take an OTC product, ask your health care provider.
+If you are not sure you can take an OTC product, ask the local pharmacist or your health care provider.

 The Food and Drug Administration (FDA) has a system to rate drugs in terms of their safety during pregnancy.
-This system rates both over-the-counter (OTC) drugs you can buy in a drug or discount store, and drugs your health care provider prescribes.
-But most medicines have not been studied in pregnant women to see if they cause damage to the growing fetus.
-Always talk with your health care provider if you have questions or concerns.
+This system rates many over-the-counter drugs you can buy and drugs your health care provider prescribes.

 The FDA system ranks drugs as: